leonardoalt/cav_2022_artifact/README.md

 The structure of this `README` is as follows.

 1. `Set Up` explains how to set up the environment using Docker.
-3. `Machine Specification` describes the hardware and OS that were used for producing the results in this artifact.
+2. `Machine Specification` describes the hardware and OS that were used for producing the results in this artifact.
+3. `Horn Solvers` briefly introduces the Horn solvers used by our experiments.
 4. `Smoke Test` and `Bigger Smoke Test` describe how to test quickly whether the artifact works.
 5. `Reproducing the Experiments of the Paper` gives the required details